chapinb/secure-development-for-all/README.md

 in your project.
 Further, it can be installed to run before each commit, enforcing checks on the files staged for commit.

+Please see `cli_tools/pre-commit/README.md` for sample configuration files that you can employ in your project.

 As an additional level, you can have your continuous integration (CI) service execute these same tasks across your merge request changes or entire code base to validate the compliance with the pre-commit configuration.